Lab 4: Data Wrangling I

 Work with the diabetes data set

-Use the pipe |> to use the View()-function to inspect the data set.
-Note, if you click the -button, you will get a spreadsheet-like view of the data, allowing you to get an overview.
+Now, use the pipe |> to use the View() function to inspect the data set.
+Note, if you click the -button, you will get a spreadsheet-like view of the data, allowing you to get an overview (Psst… No need to use Excel…).

 • Q1: How many observations and how many variables?